Niklas Vesterlund

-Niklas Vesterlund (born 6 June 1999) is a Danish professional footballer who plays as a right back for Dutch club Utrecht.
+Niklas Vesterlund (born 6 June 1999) is a Danish professional footballer who plays as a right-back for club Utrecht.

 Career

 Tromsø

 In May 2021, Vesterlund signed for Norwegian team Tromsø.
 Originally he signed a contract lasting until the end of the 2023 season, but in late 2022 he extended his contract with an additional two years, keeping him at the club until the end of the 2025 season.

 Utrecht

 At the start of 2024, Vesterlund signed for Eredivisie club Utrecht.
 He signed a contract until mid-2027 with an option to extend the contract one additional year.